Language: EN

 ages["María"] = 35;

-To delete elements from a dictionary
+To remove elements from a dictionary

 ages.Remove("Pedro");

-Enumerating elements in a dictionary
+Enumerating Elements in a Dictionary

 foreach (var item in ages)